Dotneteer/spectrum-dotnet-engine/book/z80/z80-implementation.md

 - **High-fidelity emulation of undocumented Z80 instructions**.
 The emulator handles all (officially) undocumented instructions, and those handle the third and fifth bits of Register F as well as the internal `WZ` (`MEMPTR`) register accurately.
 - **Focus on performance**.
 I have chosen an implementation model that prefers performance against the conciseness of the source code to write.

-> _Note_: I know that in the future when I implement other Z80-based virtual machines, I may need more accurate implementation on the Z80 signals.

 In this article, you find significant details that allow you to follow and understand the source code that implements the Z80 CPU.

 ## Z80 CPU Implementation Source Code Files